gschmutz/integration-architecture-workshop/06-working-with-kafka-broker/README.md

 docker-compose up -d
 ```

-With Docker Compose, you can easily later add some new services, even if the platform is currently running.
-If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` file tells.

-If there is a new service added, such as here with `broker-1`, Docker Compose will start the service, leaving the other, already running services untouched.

-If you change configuration on an already running service, then Docker will recreate that service applying the new settings.

-However, removing a service from the `docker-compose.yml` will not cause a running service to be stopped and removed.
-You have to do that manually using `docker stop <container-name>` to stop it followed by `docker rm <container-name>` to remove the container.

 ## Working with built-in Command Line Utilities

-### Connect to a Kafka Broker
 The environment contains of a Kafka cluster with 3 brokers, all running on the Docker host of course.
 So it's of course not meant to really fault-tolerant but to demonstrate how to work with a Kafka cluster.

+### Connect to a Kafka Broker

-To work with Kafka you need the command line utilities.
+To work with Kafka you often need access to the command line utilities.
 They are available on each broker.
+As an alternative, you can also use Web-based GUIs to manage and administer Apache Kafka.

 The `kafka-topics` utility is used to create, alter, describe, and delete topics.
 The `kafka-console-producer` and `kafka-console-consumer` can be used to produce/consume messages to/from a Kafka topic.

 So let's connect into one of the broker through a terminal window.